yarosslavik/Sales-Analysis/README.md

 Our file is successfully extracted and now we read it and handle NULL values using the library Pandas.
 ![image](https://github.com/user-attachments/assets/d464bc7c-cf87-483c-bf7d-6ad7226be9a5)

+# Preparing Data for SQL

-Then we make our headers more suitable for SQL, lowering them and replacing spaces with underscores.
+I make our headers more suitable for SQL, lowering them and replacing spaces with underscores.
 ![image](https://github.com/user-attachments/assets/0641f6c6-13e3-4cc0-8cd9-5ed38ea65755)

+# Adding Calculated Columns

-After that, I want to create a new discount column and calculate it using price and discount percent.
+I want to create a new discount column and calculate it using price and discount percent.
 ![image](https://github.com/user-attachments/assets/08f5606f-45c3-42fa-879c-423efff2c286)

 To my dataset, I add the sales_price column: